Treats and prevents flare-ups of ulcerative colitis.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to mesalamine, aminosalicylates, or salicylates (such as aspirin).
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to mesalamine or an aminosalicylate or salicylate medicine (such as aspirin).

 How to Use This Medicine